Proud Merchant Race

 - Traveller: The Terran Confederation.
 Tizon in the Sword Worlds.
 Vargr to some degree.
 The "Merchant Princes of Skull" (in the volume Spinward Marches).
 The Oberlindes Family perhaps.
 At least the Oberlinders are a Badass Family of Merchant Princes.

 - The Third Imperium claims to be this as well, and has some merit for the claim.
-However a large part of it's economy is to routinized and bureaucratized to give it the true glamour of a Proud Merchant Race.
-It is often more like an efficient merchant race.
+However, much of its economy is too regulated and bureaucratized to give it the true glamour of a Proud Merchant Race - more like an efficient one.

-- Vikings and Arabs in Gurps Vikings and Gurps Arabian Knights respectively.
+- Vikings and Arabs, as presented in GURPS Vikings and GURPS Arabian Knights respectively.
 They are of course both other things.

 - Dungeons & Dragons, as usual.